jessicahoffman/algorithmFundamentals/README.md

 # Algorithm Fundamentals
-Repository for the Monthly Algorithm Fundamentals Workshops
+Repository for the monthly Algorithm Fundamentals workshops hosted by WiCSE.